 Some tenancy agreements have an additional term that says you must have the landlord’s consent before you can keep a pet.
 In strata schemes, some by-laws state that you also need to have written consent of the owners corporation.

-In some circumstances, an adjudicator and/or NCAT can make an order that the owners corporation has unreasonably withheld its approval to keep a pet.
+In some circumstances, the Tribunal can make an order that the owners corporation has unreasonably withheld its approval to keep a pet.

 By-laws cannot prevent you having a guide dog or hearing dog.